Alejandroq12/juliodev-blog/README.md

 ### Database

-Important: please, rename .env.example to .env and fill out all necessary fields otherwise you will be able to connect to the database.
+Important: please, rename .env.example to .env and fill out all necessary fields otherwise you will not be able to connect to the database.

 Before running the migrations and seeds, ensure that PostgreSQL is installed and running: